 This is Canada’s premier beginner mountaineering instruction course.
 For almost four decades our course has produced many dedicated mountaineers and has been the catalyst to life-long climbing friendships.
 Based out of the Bow Hut on the Banff National Park Wapta Icefields this comprehensive course is designed for outdoor enthusiasts who want to learn to mountain climb.
 The glacier and surrounding peaks will be our classroom for the duration of this course.
-Unlike other coursess, we provide food, hut accommodations, transport to the trailhead and group/technical gear – all you need to bring is your adventurous attitude!
+Unlike other courses, we provide food, hut accommodations, transport to the trail head and group/technical gear – all you need to bring is your adventurous attitude!

 Our course curriculum is constantly updated to reflect the most current mountaineering standards and practices.
 Our instructors are passionate mountaineers and educators who are certified by the Association of Canadian Mountain Guides.

 During the day, build your skills and climb high mountain peaks.
 In the evening, share stories and lessons with your fellow mountaineers while relaxing in the comfortable Bow Hut.

 This Canadian Rockies mountaineering course meets the prerequisites of most high altitude expedition companies who require their participants to have a basic mountaineering course prior to being accepted for an expedition.

 “I can’t praise this course enough – clearly Yamnuska is a premier outfit from excellent guides to a thorough understanding of how to introduce a beginner to this incredible environment – everything was top notch and highly professional.
 I wouldn’t hesitate to recommend the program to anyone.
 It is clear that your staff possess a passion for the mountains, an exceptional level of knowledge, a lack of ego, and patience with those of us who are just learning that inspires confidence and lays a foundation for a lifetime of adventure.
 Thank you so much!.”
 Marnie, August 2012